Ed, Edd n Eddy: Jawbreakers!

 Ed, Edd n Eddy: Jawbreakers! is a 2D side-scrolling video game developed by Climax Group and published by BAM!
-Entertainment.
-It was released exclusively for the Game Boy Advance on September 15, 2002.
+Entertainment, with European distribution handled by Acclaim Entertainment.
+It was released exclusively for the Game Boy Advance on March 25, 2003.
 Based on Cartoon Network's animated television series Ed, Edd n Eddy, the game mirrors Ed, Edd, and Eddy's television quest to make money to buy jawbreakers.
+Gameplay is similar to The Lost Vikings.

-Cartoon Network later released Ed, Edd n Eddy: The Mis-Edventures in 2005 and Ed, Edd n Eddy: Scam of the Century in 2007.
+Jawbreakers! received mostly poor reviews from critics upon its release.
+Cartoon Network later released two other games based on the animated series: Ed, Edd n Eddy: The Mis-Edventures in 2005 for Game Boy Advance, GameCube, Microsoft Windows, PlayStation 2, and Xbox and Ed, Edd n Eddy: Scam of the Century for Nintendo DS in 2007.

 Gameplay

 Players control the Eds, the series' titular characters, to collect raffle tickets for competition in a contest to win a lifetime supply of jawbreakers.
-Ed, Double D, and Eddy use resourceful means to earn money, solve physical puzzles, interact with neighborhood children, and find hidden goodies.
+Ed, Edd (called Double D), and Eddy use resourceful means to earn money, solve physical puzzles, interact with neighborhood children, and find hidden goodies across 29 levels.
 Ed can head-butt; Double D can use a slingshot or a wrench and activate context-sensitive switches; and Eddy can use the hypnotizing wheel or the jetpack.
 Players control one Ed at a time, each with his own unique strength and weakness, and may dynamically cycle through the three main characters.
-The game's 29 levels each offer a short animated cut-scene at the beginning and end.
+Some of the levels feature cut-scenes at their beginnings and conclusions.

+Release

+On June 21, 2002, Crave Entertainment announced that it had acquired the rights to create an Ed, Edd n Eddy video game, which they were developing for the Game Boy Advance.
+Featuring characters from the series in a plot around a lifetime jawbreaker giveaway along with animated cutscenes, the game's announcement included a tentative release date in late 2002.
+On April 3, 2003, BAM!
+Entertainment announced that it had shipped Jawbreakers! to retailers.

 Reception

-The game received negative reviews among critics, with IGNs Craig Harris criticizing the game's lack of a tutorial.
+Ed, Edd n Eddy: Jawbreakers! received "generally unfavorable reviews" according to the review aggregator Metacritic, which rated it 49 out of 100 based on five critic reviews.
+IGNs Craig Harris criticized the game's lack of a tutorial as well as the game's timing, as its blueprints are based on The Lost Vikings, which was shipped as a Game Boy Advance conversion only a week before Jawbreakers!'s release.
 Others complained of lack of indication as to time necessary to complete levels coupled with each level's time limit.
-Harris also criticized the game's timing, as its blueprints are based on The Lost Vikings, which was shipped as a Game Boy Advance conversion only a week before Jawbreakers!s release.
+Its review in the magazine Nintendo Power noted, "Since the characters have unusual strides, the movement can be slow and unpredictable."